AliSoftware/OHHTTPStubs/README.md

 This project is brought to you by Olivier Halligon and is under MIT License

-It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/)
+It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/).
+I would also like to thank to @kcharwood for its contribution, and everyone who contributed to this project on GitHub.